Creating a Draftsman Template

 A Draftsman document can use document and sheet templates:

-• Document Templates – used to define the content of a new Draftsman document.
+• Document templates – used to define the content of a new Draftsman document.

-• Sheet Templates – used to define page properties of a Draftsman document.
+• Sheet templates – used to define page properties of a Draftsman document.

-Some Draftsman document and sheet templates are provided by default in the following locations:
+A number of Draftsman document and sheet templates are provided by default in the following locations:

-• in the connected Workspace: within the Managed Content\Templates\Draftsman Templates\Document Templates and Managed Content\Templates\Draftsman Templates\Sheet Templates Workspace folders (if you opted to include Sample Data upon the activation/installation of your Workspace);
+• In the connected Workspace – within the Managed Content\Templates\Draftsman Templates\Document Templates and Managed Content\Templates\Draftsman Templates\Sheet Templates Workspace folders (if you opted to include Sample Data upon the activation/installation of your Workspace).

-• locally: within the Templates sub-folder in the Shared Documents folder of your Altium Designer installation (C:\Users\Public\Documents\Altium\AD<Version> for the default installation).
+• Locally – within the Templates sub-folder in the Shared Documents folder of your Altium Designer installation (C:\Users\Public\Documents\Altium\AD<Version> for the default installation).

 You can edit these default templates according to your requirements or create new ones as described below.

-Creating a Workspace Draftsman Template
+Creating a Workspace Draftsman Template Copy Link Copied

 Creating a Workspace Draftsman Document Template